Skip to main content

 How are my monthly repayments calculated?

-A repayment mortgage is by far the most common way to repay a residential mortgage.
+Often simply referred to as a repayment mortgage, this is by far the most common way to repay a residential mortgage.
 It involves repaying an element of the capital (amount borrowed) and an element of the interest each month.
+This means you'll have fully repaid your mortgage at the end of the term.

-Interest-only repayments
+Interest-only repayment

-Part repayment and part interest only
+Part repayment and part interest-only

 What happens if you don't make your monthly mortgage repayments?